We are neon

 Neon Films was founded in 2008 to develop and produce untold stories from the margins and bring them into the mainstream spotlight for international audiences.
 The company has focused on assembling a raft of commercially viable, artistically outstanding film and TV projects and is collaborating with some of the best new and established talent in the UK with funding from a range of public and private sources.

 Nicky has twenty years experience in the film industry, having studied film production in her native Australia before taking on freelance production roles that eventually led her to producing her own projects and establishing Neon Films.

-Her most recent film, THE DUKE, stars Jim Broadbent and Helen Mirren and was directed by Roger Michell.
+Her most recent film, THE DUKE, stars Academy Award winners Jim Broadbent and Helen Mirren and was directed by Roger Michell.
 It premiered at the Venice Film Festival in 2020 to five star reviews before screening in Telluride in 2021.
-It will be released next year by Pathe and Sony Picture Classics.
+It will be released later this year by Pathe and Sony Picture Classics.

 Nicky also recently completed post on the feature documentary WHO KILLED THE KLF?
 A co-production with Fulwell 73, that will premiere at Fantastic Fest in Austin in September 2021.